dudeitssm/wd-sentinel-mods/README.md

 Shoot me an email or open an issue if you have questions: moltensolderlabs AT pm.me

-Other projects are on my site: moltensolderlabs.com

 Everything licensed as CC0.
 Do whatever you want with these files.

 Enjoy!
+Other projects are available on my site: moltensolderlabs.com

 ![image](https://raw.githubusercontent.com/dudeitssm/wd-sentinel-mods/master/pics_and_schematics/vga_usb_serial_combo_pcb_hookup.jpg)